SOUTH CAROLINA

 (1875), Summerville

-A Federal summer camp for three coastal artillery companies from Charleston.
+A summer encampment for three Coast Artillery companies from Charleston.

 Camp Marion (3)

-A settlers' fort during the Yamassee War, located somewhere on the east-side of the Ashley River.
+A settlers' fortified house during the Yamassee War, located on Andrew Percival's plantation "The Ponds" (aka Weston Hall) on the east side of the Ashley River about six miles southwest of Summerville.

 Fort Dorchester

-A tabby fort originally built sometime between 1697 and 1719.
-The town was largely abandoned by 1756.
-The fort was rebuilt during the American Revolution, and changed hands several times.
-The current remains are mostly from the 1775 work.
-The British garrisoned Old Dorchester in 1780.
+A tabby fort was originally built sometime between 1697 and 1719 for the town's protection.
+A brick powder magazine enclosed by a tabby wall was built in 1757.
+The town was fortified during the American Revolution, and changed hands several times.
+The current fort remains are mostly from the 1775 work.
+The brick bell tower on site is from 1751.
+The British garrisoned the town from April 1780 to December 1781.
+The town declined after the war and was largely abandoned by 1788.

 Richard Godfrey's Fort